harish-shivaram/shilly-jekyll/_selfhosted/server_req.md

 These are generally marketed as desktop backup solutions, which means they generally have "archival" disks inside.
 This is not a bad thing, but just something to keep in mind.

+## Speed

+A faster processor is always great, but the processor is almost never the weak link.
+Beyond a point, the processor's capability is restrained by other factors.

+### Network speed

+When talking about networking, there are two forms that are generally used in home networking: **Wired** and **Wireless**.

+For **Wired**, When possible, always choose gigabit ethernet, or better.
+Some newer SBCs offer 2.5G ethernet.
+This standard is not very popular, and unless the switch / router connecting to the computer also supports this, the speed will negotiate to the least common option, which is gigabit ethernet.
+Avoid "fast" ethernet because, despite its name, it is only one-tenth the speed of Gigabit ethernet.

+Avoid **Wireless** entirely if possible.
+Wireless is a very finicky protocol for sustained data transfer speeds.
+There are too many variables, like antenna position, interference, and the presence of obstacles.
+Switching on a microwave oven will suddenly see speeds drop or disconnect entirely, even if the oven is nowhere near the endpoints!

+If **Wireless** is the only option, wireless AC is reasonably fast and widespread, though WiFi 6, or AX standard is also reasonably popular.
+It is, of course, mandatory that the access-point/router also support AX to reap the benefit of the newer standard.

+### Storage Connectivity

+We spoke about SSDs and HDDs earlier, but it is equally important how the storage connects to the computer.

+USB1.0 is about 1.5Mbps, and USB1.1 12Mbps.
+You will only find these in older hardware.
+Do not use these for storage connectivity under any circumstances.
+The ports are best reserved for keyboards/mice.

+Typically, external hard disks spin at 5400RPM, which allows them to operate up to 100 MB/s.
+The high speed 7200RPM disks put out about 125 MB/s.

+USB2.0 is also old, and rated at 480Mbps.
+In reality, this translates to about 25MB/s with any hard disk.

+Most newer external hard disks come with a USB3.x interface, which is the newest standard.
+The real world speed of the interface is much higher than the hard disk itself, so the interface is not the bottleneck.
+Speeds of over 80 MB/s are not unusual with USB3.0.

+If the computer offers the option, use a SATA interface for the hard disk.
+SATA is a purpose built interface for hard disks and SSDs, and offers much higher speeds than USB, which is a generic standard.

+The newest standard is M.2, which is a standard for both storage and networking, but the speeds it offers are even higher than SATA.
+If the options are available, select M.2 first, else SATA, and failing that USB3.

+One more note on USB.
+Multiple devices can be connected to a single port using a hub.
+First, ensure that the hub is also of the same type.
+If the port and hard disk are both USB3, but the hub is USB2, the overall speed is USB2.
+Second, hubs draw power, as do any devices connected to it.
+If the USB device is powered from the computer, it may help to have a powered hub.

+## To Sum Up...

+Bare minimum: We need something with...

+- A reasonably fast processor.
+64-bit for sure, but ARM/x86 does not matter.
+- A good amount of memory.
+We could make do with 2GB, though.
+That would be the minimum
+- Doesn't need a fan.
+Or, if unavoidable, has a very quiet fan.
+- Ethernet.
+Always better than WiFi.
+- Storage.
+Any sort.

+The ideal specification would, in addition, have:

+- 8GB+ of memory.
+- M.2 interface.
+SATA, if M.2 unavailable.
+USB3, if SATA unavailable.
+- SSD storage.
+Any sort.
+HDD for infrequent access, and huge volumes
+- A very good power supply solution.
+- Uninterrupted power.